adambaskerville/AstroPitography/README.md

 ## Examples

-The following lovely images were taken by Herbert Fu:
+The following, lovely images were taken by Herbert Fu:

 **M45 galaxy:**